StercusMax/tsed/README.md

 stanix project: https://github.com/tayoky/stanix

-Here's some footages of csed usage on stanix:
+Here are some footages of csed usage on stanix: